 No Magic Bullet

 I realize what I’m proposing here leaves many unanswered questions.
 The church’s social arrangements aren’t the only factor that will enable us to live faithful sexual lives, for even the best Christian community will utterly fail without the power of the gospel and the Holy Spirit at the center.
-I’m simply trying to make the case that we cannot espouse the historically Christian view of sexuality without also embracing a radical view of community that makes the biblical ethic viable, practical, and plausible.
+I’m simply trying to make the case that as we espouse the historically Christian view of sexuality we must also embrace a radical view of community that makes the biblical ethic viable, practical, and plausible.
 Self-denying sexuality needs robust ecclesiology.
-To do one without the other is to continue to inflict pain on the LGBTQ friends we’re inviting to follow Jesus.

 May we create communities as Jesus did—communities in which all sorts of people with all sorts of pasts are welcomed and given the support they need to follow him together until the day we see him face to face.